GW-HIVE/CensuScope/README.md

 ## System Architecture
 CensuScope is buit with a clear separation between static infrastructure, dynamic inputs, and generated outputs.
 This separation supports flexible execution (local or containerized), minimizes runtime assumptions, and makes the behavior of the system explicit.
+- Note, in a future release a containerized version of CensuScope will become available to the user.

-At a high level, a CensuScope run consists of:
+**At a high level, a CensuScope run consists of:**

 1. Randomly sampling reads from an input sequencing file
 2. Aligning sampled reads against a nucleotide BLAST database